abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 There are two workflows for a client to make a compostion request: a specific composition workflow and a constrained composition workflow.

 Here are the operations that a client is expected to use during the creation and management of Composed Systems using the Redfish Composition models.
-The examples below expect the client will have a valid Redfish session or Basic Authentication header.
+The examples below expect the client will have a valid Redfish Session or Basic Authentication header.

 ### Identify If Redfish Service Supports Composition